lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

    - Name your future VM correspondingly
    - Choose one of the **europe-west1** zone
-   - Under *Machine type* choose *Customise*, and then **8 Cores + 8GB memory**.
-It is currently ~$199monthly, but you're going to downsizing it later.
-This is a configuration useful to install quickly all the subsequent software.
-After that, the hardware should be changed according to use.
+   - Under *Machine type* choose *Customise*, and then **4 Cores + 8GB memory**.
    - In the *Boot disk* section click *Change*, and then **Ubuntu 16.04 LTS** as OS, **SSD** as *disk type* with a **128GB* *size*.
    - In the Firewall section, select **Allow HTTP traffic**.
    - Finally, click the *Create* button to actually create the VM.
 It will take a few minutes...
 The process is complete when in the subsequent window a green tick appears near the name of your new machine.
 In future, you can always look at its details using a link like https://console.cloud.google.com/compute/instancesDetail/zones/<THE-NAME-OF-THE-ZONE-YOU-CHOOSE>/instances/<THE-NAME-OF-YOUR-INSTANCE>

+   The above configuration should cost ~$113monthly, but even if it weren't free, you're going to downsizing it later.
+This is a configuration useful to install quickly all the subsequent software.
+After that, the hardware should be changed according to use.

  - Now, click on the machine name's link, near the green tick, to open the configuration page.
  - Scroll down and click the link *default* under *Network*.
 In the following page, we are going to add at least two rules, each requires clicking the button *Add firewall rules*: